astropy/regions/docs/index.rst

     for i, region in enumerate(regions):
         region.plot(ax=ax)

 The next example demonstrates how to plot spherical regions (e.g., a circle and a longitude/latitude "range") on a full sky image (seen in the `visualization demo here`_) using Matplotlib.

 .. plot::

+    import astropy.units as u
+    import matplotlib.pyplot as plt
-    from astropy.wcs import WCS
+    from astropy.coordinates import SkyCoord
     from astropy.io import fits
     from astropy.utils.data import get_pkg_data_filename
-    import astropy.units as u
-    from astropy.coordinates import SkyCoord
     from astropy.visualization.wcsaxes.frame import EllipticalFrame
+    from astropy.wcs import WCS
     from matplotlib import patheffects
-    from matplotlib import pyplot as plt

     from regions import CircleSphericalSkyRegion, RangeSphericalSkyRegion

     image_file = get_pkg_data_filename('allsky/allsky_rosat.fits')